PierreNowi/totient-pkg/README.md

-# c4-pkg
+# magma-pkg

-This is a set of configuration scripts for maintaining the software system for CS 5220 on the C4 cluster.
+This is a set of configuration scripts for maintaining the software system for my use on the Magma cluster.
 The scripts grab packages from the web or from a local downloads folder, or clone a repository.
 They configure and build out of a staging directory, and install into the shared subdirectory.
 The basic structure is: